timothyhull/breadpool-self-eval/docs/game_video_clips.md

     === "Outcome :material-cursor-default-click:"

         - Although I felt comfortable with my decision to issue the penalty, I did not argue my case to the Green "A" because I thought doing so would be counterproductive.
-        - I patiently listened to the Green "A" express their disagreement/dissatisfaction, validated their argument by by nodding and saying "okay" to acknowledge their feedback.
+        - I patiently listened to the Green "A" express their disagreement/dissatisfaction, validated their argument by nodding and saying "okay" to acknowledge their feedback.
         - The Green "A" returned to their bench and the next jam started without incident.

     === "Importance :material-cursor-default-click:"